JessAtBlocBoxCo/blocbox/paypal/documentation/README.md

         # set PAYPAL_TEST to True.
 Ensure PAYPAL_RECEIVER_EMAIL is set to
         # your sandbox account email too.
         # PAYPAL_TEST = True
+DONE

-1. Create an instance of the `PayPalPaymentsForm` in the view where you would like to collect money.
+3. Create an instance of the `PayPalPaymentsForm` in the view where you would like to collect money.
 Call `render` on the instance in your template to write out the HTML.